 10. Work together with other Smart appliances in your Smart living

-With Alexa’s voice commands, seniors can simply call out and have Alexa control the lights or adjust smart appliance settings.
-Seniors with smart technology can control the thermostat, turn on the TV, adjust the oven temperature, monitor security systems, and more.
+With Alexa’s voice commands, forgetful people can simply call out and have Alexa control the lights or adjust smart appliance settings.
+People using smart technology can control the thermostat, turn on the TV, adjust the oven temperature, monitor security systems, and more.

 Adjust the thermostat: Your smart thermostat can also be controlled with your voice with Amazon Echo.
 So if it’s getting too chilly in your room, you can just say, “Alexa, turn the heat up two degrees.”
 Setting your thermostat for a specific temperature is also easy with Alexa.